Managing Customer Support During Peak Times and Product Launches

 Security and Compliance Considerations

-Choose a helpdesk that meets these frameworks.
-This includes strong encryption, data access controls, and detailed auditing.
+When workload spikes, you might overlook security.
+Don’t.
+Especially if your application deals with sensitive data like personal identifiers.
+Choose a helpdesk with strong encryption, data access controls, and detailed auditing.
 Don’t sacrifice security for speed.
-Properly trained staff.
-Clear guidelines.
-Secure platforms.
-That keeps data safe during busy periods.
+Properly trained staff, clear guidelines, and secure platforms keep data safe during busy periods.

 Final Thoughts